Partnering for impact on the SDGs: from local to global

 This seminar series seeks to demonstrate JCU’simpact on the SDGs from the local to the global.
 This series celebrates the applied research of JCU researchers and their external partners across Cairns, Townsville, the Wet Tropics, Northern Australia, and the Asia-Pacific.
 The 6-month program will include presentations on JCU’s large-scale projects led by senior researchers and our professorial team, and new and emergent projects being undertaken by PhD Candidates and Early Career Researchers.

-Presentation 2 - Financial inclusion for development: Evaluating mobile money in rural Uganda - Presenting from Townsville
+Presentation 2 - Employment Law for a sustainable future - Presenting from Townsville

 Refreshments provided.
 All welcome.